Bad Blood (Taylor Swift song): Release and commercial performance

 On Billboards airplay charts, "Bad Blood" reached number one on Pop Songs and Adult Pop Songs.
 On the Pop Songs chart, after it debuted at number 13 and rose to number 9 the following week, the single tied the record for the quickest timeline to enter the top 10.
 By reaching number one in five weeks, it registered the shortest duration to top the chart since Nelly's "Over and Over" (2004) featuring Tim McGraw, which spent three weeks before ascending to the top.
 In the week ending July 12, 2015, the single broke the record for the most single-week plays in the Pop Songs chart's 22-year history, surpassing Wiz Khalifa and Charlie Puth's "See You Again" (2015).
 According to Nielsen SoundScan, "Bad Blood" was the 10th-best-selling song of 2015 in the United States, selling 2.584 million digital copies.
 The Recording Industry Association of America certified the single six-times platinum for surpassing six million units based on sales and on-demand streams, and the track had sold 3.2 million digital copies in the United States by July 2019.

 "Bad Blood" topped the charts in Australia, Canada, New Zealand, and Scotland.
 It peaked within the top five in South Africa, Lebanon, and the United Kingdom; and the top ten in Hungary, Finland, and Ireland.
-The single was certified multi-platinum in Australia (nine-times platinum), Brazil (double diamond), Canada (triple platinum), and the United Kingdom (double platinum).
-It was certified platinum in Austria, Norway, Portugal, and gold in Denmark, France, Germany, Italy, and New Zealand.
+The single was certified multi-platinum in Australia (nine-times platinum), Brazil (double diamond), Canada (triple platinum), New Zealand (triple platinum), and the United Kingdom (double platinum).
+It was certified platinum in Austria, Norway, Portugal, and gold in Denmark, France, Germany, and Italy.
 In the United Kingdom, the single had sold 373,000 downloads as of July 2021.

 Critical reception

-Critics interpreted "Bad Blood" as a diss track from Swift (left) targeting Katy Perry (right).
+Music journalists and fans interpreted "Bad Blood" as a diss track targeting Katy Perry (pictured in 2014).

 "Bad Blood" received mixed reviews, with many critics deeming it the weakest song on 1989.
 Mike Diver from Clash described it as "a litany of diary-page break-up clichés set to directionless thumps and fuzzes", while Jay Lustig from The Record criticized Swift's delivery as "merely petulant, howling" and the beats as "repetitive".
 Several critics found the song neither engaging nor distinctive; the musicologist James E. Perone wrote that listeners would not be able to tell if "Bad Blood" was a "Taylor Swift song" because of its composition and vocals.
 Andrew Unterberger from Spin said that the lyrics were absent of the specificity that had characterized Swift's previous songs, Mikael Wood from the Los Angeles Times thought that its beat was reminiscent of that on Katy Perry's "Roar" (2013), and Lindsay Zoladz from Vulture considered "Bad Blood" an "ironic" song to be taken as a Perry diss track because other album tracks had "the faceless mall-pop" that was "no better" than the worst songs on Perry's album Prism (2013).
 Retrospective rankings by Rolling Stones Rob Sheffield and Pastes Jane Song both ranked it as the worst song Swift had released.